rwcarlsen/ngramvis/README.rst

 * Some sort of assessment of the "goodness" of our design with respect to more traditional designs.
 Perhaps qualitative, perhaps empirical.

+* A 2-4 page paper outlining and evaluating our implementation and its design, as well as documenting the process.

 Resources
 ---------

+* Google n-grams dataset (1-grams only)

 * D3 javascript toolkit